grossen/eduantech.docpad/src/documents/archives/test-post-1.html.md

 --- yaml
-title: This is an extra long title so that I can see what happens if the title is long
+title: This Is an Extra Long Title So That I Can See What Happens If The Title Is Long
 author: Eduan Lavaque
 date: 2013-07-25
 categories: